codazoda/http-basic-auth-php/README.md

 # HTTP Basic Authentication in PHP

-This is a template that does basic authentication in PHP.
+A template that does basic authentication in PHP.

 WARNING: It is insecure to use HTTP Basic Authentication without HTTPS (TLS) encryption.